5 Facts and Fictions about Dorchester Habitat for Humanity

 Donate your stuff!
 Whether you’re renovating your home, cleaning your garage, downsizing, or decluttering, the ReStore truck will pick up and remove your home improvement items and building materials for free!
 Believe it or not, the ReStore is Dorchester Habitat’s biggest source of income!
 All contributions to Dorchester Habitat are tax-deductible!

 Become a Carpenters’ Club member by pledging $25 or more towards each home built.
-Dorchester Habitat typically builds four homes a year.
+Charitable organization Dorchester Habitat typically builds four homes a year.
 Not interested in becoming a member?
 You can simply donate online at your convenience.

 Attend or sponsor one of the many fundraising events throughout the year.
 Some of these include the Habitat Gala & Golf Classic, Lowcountry Boil, Tennis Classic, and much more!